-Minister of Electricity and Energy in The Presidency
+Minister in The Presidency responsible for Electricity

-The Minister is responsible for overseeing all aspects of the electricity crisis response, including the work of the National Energy Crisis Committee.
+The Minister of Electricity and Energy is responsible for overseeing all aspects of the electricity crisis response, including the work of the National Energy Crisis Committee.
 This will provide a single point of command for government's efforts to close the shortfall in electricity supply.

 The Minister works full-time with the Eskom Board and management to end load-shedding and ensure the implementation of the Energy Action Plan.
-Among other things, the Minister of Electricity and Energy has the powers to direct the procurement of new generation capacity and ensure security of supply.
+Among other things, the Minister has the powers to direct the procurement of new generation capacity and ensure security of supply.